Etore-BeS/Google-ML-Course/README.md

   pip install -r requirements.txt
   ```
 ## 🌟 Let's Connect!
 Feel free to reach out if you have any questions, suggestions, or just want to chat about Machine Learning!
-You can find me on LinkedIn or Twitter.
+You can find me on [LinkedIn](https://www.linkedin.com/in/etore-braga/).

 Happy Learning! 🚀✨